Prithika1810/100-Days---100-Cybersecurity---Projects/Day-08-Linux-Persistence-And-Rootkit-Detection/README.md

 - Modules that should not be loaded on your system
 - Signs of kernel-level tampering

-Your output showed normal modules with no anomalies.
+output showed normal modules with no anomalies.

 ---